GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 German 10-year yields, the benchmark for euro zone borrowing costs, were on track for their first week of declines out of five.

-They steadied after a dramatic selloff that drove up Bund yields some 55 basis points from a record low of 0.05 percent in mid-April.
-The 10-year traded 3 basis points higher to yield 0.61 percent.
-(Editing by Bernadette Baum and Nick Zieminski)
+They steadied after a dramatic sell-off that drove up Bund yields some 55 basis points from a record low of 0.05 percent in mid-April.
+The 10-year traded to yield 0.61 percent.
+(Editing by Bernadette Baum)

 BEIJING, March 25 An operation platform collapsed at a power plant in China on Saturday, killing nine people and injuring two, the official Xinhua news agency reported.